apply for homeownership

 Complete the application above.
 Then submit the application, the required documents and the $25 application fee.
 You may mail it or drop it off at our office: 6203 28th Avenue Kenosha.
 Applications must be received prior to the deadline.
 If you need to pick up a physical copy of the application, please call the office (262-925-0360) to set up a pick up time.

-After your application is submitted, staff will pull civil/criminal records and obtain your credit report.
-Staff will request references and documentation from you (e.g., tax returns, pay stubs, bank statements) for review.
-You will then be invited for a one-hour, in-office or phone interview.
+After your application is submitted, Habitat Staff will pull civil/criminal records and obtain your credit report.
+Habitat Staff will request references and the documentations submitted (e.g., tax returns, pay stubs, bank statements) for review.
 This step takes about 1 month.

 Habitat representatives will visit your home to meet your family, tour your current residence, and review your family budget.
 This step takes about 1 month.